Mortgages For Borrowers With a Disability

 That means assessing you based on their standard criteria, which includes your financial situation.

-If you rely fully on disability benefits for your income, you may struggle to get a mortgage as lenders will be concerned you won’t be able to afford your repayments if your benefits stop or interest rates rise.
+Suppose you rely fully on disability benefits for your income.
+In that case, you may struggle to get a mortgage as lenders will be concerned you won’t be able to afford your repayments if your benefits stop or interest rates rise.
 It’s not impossible to get approved, however.
 Some specialist lenders will still consider your application.

-If your income comes only partially from your benefits, you should have less trouble getting approved, although your choice of lender may be a bit more limited as not all mortgage providers accept disability benefits as declarable income.
+You should have less trouble getting approved if your income comes only partially from your benefits.
+However, your choice of lender may be a bit more limited as not all mortgage providers accept disability benefits as declarable income.

 Most lenders consider Disability Living Allowance (DLA) or Personal Independence Payment (PIP) as acceptable sources of income for affordability purposes.
-This is because these are benefits awarded to people with a long-term physical or mental health condition or disability so recipients will likely receive them throughout their life.
+These benefits are awarded to people with a long-term physical or mental health condition or disability, so recipients will likely receive them throughout their lives.

 (NB: PIP is gradually replacing DLA for people aged 16 and over.)